 to hold workshops in developing countries with presentations and training on the use of equipment employed in assessing human exposure to RF energy;

-to support developing countries while they establish their regional centres equipped with test benches for monitoring conformance of telecommunication terminal equipment and human exposure to electromagnetic waves using, among other things, the modalities listed in Resolutions 44 (Rev. Dubai, 2012) and 76 (Rev. Dubai, 2012) of this assembly, in the context of the development of the regional test centres and of Resolution 177 (Guadalajara 2010, ) of the Plenipotentiary Conference,
+to intensify the task of exploring and recommending different mechanisms to help developing countries while they establish their regional centres equipped with test benches for monitoring conformance of telecommunication terminal equipment and human exposure to electromagnetic waves using, among other things, the modalities listed in Resolutions 44 (Rev. Dubai, 2012) and 76 (Rev. Dubai, 2012) of this assembly, in the context of the development of the regional test centres and of Resolution 177 (, Rev. Busan 2014) of the Plenipotentiary Conference,

 invites Member States and Sector Members